“Seagull Actual, Seagull Actual, this is Seagull 1-2, over.” I called out, climbing the elevation.

 “Yeah… Yeah!
 I do remember that.”
 I felt strange.
 “You know what?
 Let’s test it.
 Wish for something else now.”

 “See that dune over there?
-I wish that the refinery explodes as we go over it.”
+I wish that the refinery explodes as we reach it.”

+We both had our heads fixed on the refinery as the vehicle galloped towards the sandy mound.
 And just as we got to the dune ahead of us, the refinery exploded in a ball of thick black smoke.
-The sound of rapture followed a few seconds later and struck us with the strangest form of confusion.
+The sound of rapture followed a few seconds later and struck us with dismay.